iron-software/IronPdfNode.Examples/examples/rasterize-a-pdf-to-images/README.md

 ***Based on <https://ironpdf.com/examples/rasterize-a-pdf-to-images/>***

-Converting a PDF to an image, or rasterizing a PDF, involves transforming each page of the document into a static image format such as JPEG or PNG.
-This technique is often utilized when individual pages or images from the PDF need to be extracted for various applications, including display on web pages or inclusion in other documents.
+Converting a PDF document into an image format, like JPEG or PNG, by rasterizing each page involves transforming the pages into standalone image files.
+This technique is particularly useful for extracting pages or images from a PDF for use cases such as presenting them on web platforms or embedding them into separate documents.

-To perform this conversion, the [IronPDF's PDF to Image Converter](https://ironpdf.com/tutorials/pdf-to-image/) can be used.
-This tool allows the selection of the desired output image format.
-Each generated image will be appropriately named with "_pageNumber" suffix, reflecting its page number in the original PDF document.
+To accomplish this, you can use [IronPDF's PDF to Image Converter](https://ironpdf.com/tutorials/pdf-to-image/), which allows you to specify the desired image format for the resulting files.
+The images produced are conveniently labeled with "_pageNumber", trending the sequence of their respective pages in the PDF, making organization simple and efficient.